sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1600 - summarizer.md

         "id": "summarizer",
         /* field ID containing the source snippet */ "source_id": "_source_ending_stock",
-        /* instructions for GPT-3 for extracting data from source snippet*/ "instructions": "list the ranges, in million metric tons (MMT), of changes in 2022/23 for ending stocks by countries mentioned in the following text excerpt.
-Don't list countries not mentioned in the excerpt.", /* the field IDs GPT-3 must apply to the extracted data */ "fields": [
+        /* instructions to the LLM for extracting data from source snippet*/ "instructions": "list the ranges, in million metric tons (MMT), of changes in 2022/23 for ending stocks by countries mentioned in the following text excerpt.
+Don't list countries not mentioned in the excerpt.", /* the field IDs the LLM must apply to the extracted data */ "fields": [
           "region_or_country",
           "range_of_change_in_ending_stock",